English clubs react to European Cups draw

 “The new structure of the competition, which has reduced the number of clubs involved from 24 to 20, will mean even more that every point is going to be vital and that each match is going to be massively competitive.
 All in all it’s a really exciting draw and we’re looking forward to it kicking off in earnest in October.

-“Unlike the tournament’s football equivalent [Champions League] which is often accused of being very predictable at the pool stage and doesn’t heat up until the quarter-finals, this will be red hot from the opening weekend.
+“Unlike the tournament’s football equivalent [Champions League] which is often accused of being very predictable at the pool stage and doesn’t heat up until the quarter-finals, this Champions Cup will be red hot from the opening weekend.

-“Professional rugby has changed many things but our rivalry with Wasps goes back years and now even more will be riding on our matches.
+“Professional rugby has changed many things but our rivalry with goes back years and now even more will be riding on our matches.
 We also have new ground because we haven’t played Castres for some years and we have never played Leinster in the pool stage in Europe before.

 “A draw like this has given everyone at the club a spring in their step during the summer ahead of next season.